Chargeback reason codes: the complete guide for issuing banks

 The key players in every dispute

-The merchant provides evidence to their acquirer to prove the transaction was legitimate.
+Provides evidence to the acquirer to prove the transaction was legitimate.
 They're often the ones who can resolve disputes fastest by issuing refunds directly.

-The card networks (Visa, Mastercard, etc.) set the rules, provide the infrastructure for dispute resolution, and make final decisions when disputes escalate to arbitration.
+Operates the infrastructure for dispute resolution, defines the rules and reason codes, and makes binding decisions when disputes escalate to arbitration.

 Visa dispute reason codes 101